-The insecurity is often a big problem for parents with kids with asthma, allergies, hay fever and eczema, because how can you help your child when a hypersensitive illness suddenly consumes your everyday life.
+The insecurity is often a big problem for parents of kids with asthma, allergies, hay fever and eczema, because how can you help your child when a hypersensitive illness suddenly consumes your everyday life.
 This is a question, Tina Baggesen, mother to Simon and Sara, asked herself a lot when her children were small and both began to struggle increasingly with eczema.

 - ‘Sara’s eczema started when she was in nursery and it was multiple years before I realised that she needed help.
 I thought I was doing the very best for her by not giving her cream for her skin, but this turned out to be completely wrong.’- Tina Baggesen, member of ‘Asthma-Allergy Denmark’.

--‘At times when Simon’s eczema became really bad, felt that there was nothing I could do to help him.
+-‘At times when Simon’s eczema became really bad, I felt that there was nothing I could do to help him.
 In the end I went to the eczema charity and this was very helpful.
 I met a lot of other people in the same situation as me’ she says.